The-Batman-Code/Project-6-Loopa/README.md

 Note - For the full info take a look at the 'alpha_vantage_prompt.txt' file in the repo.

 #### Few example questions to ask in Data Query Interface -
-1. Give me usd to inr forex daily?
+1. Give me usd to inr forex daily

      Query for table : What is the date range of the data? / Give me mean of the open and low column

-2. Give me inflation data of the US monthly?
+2. Give me inflation data of the US monthly

      Query for table : what is the average inflation? / Give me the mean of the value data